-Make any changes needed to be sure your ideas are clearly expressed and your writing has accurate spelling and grammar.
+Make necessary changes to ensure your ideas are clearly expressed and your writing has accurate spelling and grammar.

 Step 8.
 Prepare your bibliography

 At the end of your paper, provide a list of all the sources you used to gather information for the paper.
 Your bibliography cards will provide this information.
-List your sources in alphabetical order by the first word on each of your bibliography cards.
+List your sources alphabetically by the first word on each bibliography card.

 Step 9.
 Prepare a title page and table of contents

 The title page is the first page of the paper.
 It should include the title of your paper, your name, and the date on which the paper is due.
 The table of contents is the second page.
 It should list the main topics, important subtopics, and the page on which each is introduced in your paper.